Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Balgowlah Heights has 38 active public transport stops, all of which are bus stops.
-These stops are served by 18 different routes that together offer 364 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents typically living 152 meters from the nearest stop.
-Most residents commute outward due to its residential nature.
-Cars remain the primary mode of transport, used by 86% of residents.
-On average, there are 1.8 vehicles per dwelling, which is higher than the regional average.
+These stops are served by 18 different routes that together facilitate 364 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically located just 152 meters from the nearest stop.
+Most residents commute outward due to its residential nature, and cars remain the primary mode of transportation at 86%.
+On average, there are 1.8 vehicles per dwelling, which exceeds the regional average.
+According to the 2021 Census, a high proportion of residents, 67.8%, work from home, potentially due to COVID-19 conditions.

 Frequently Asked Questions - Transport